 The lady at Alice Springs YHA kindly informed me there is a lookout hill nearby, so after grabbing some breakfast I quickly made my way up there to check it out.

-Later that day, I met up with my friend Nayoung whom I met in Darwin YHA and recognized me from Instagram.
+Later that day, I met up with my friend Nayoung whom I met in Darwin YHA, who recognized me from Instagram.
 We ended up hitting it off well so we spent the day hanging out.
 We decided to go up to Anzac Hill to see the sunset.

 On top of the hill, there is a small memorial dedicated to those who served in World War I.

 One of the coolest experiences in Alice Springs is going on a hot-air balloon!
-You can book Early Morning Hot Air Balloon Experience by Outback Ballooning – I think 30 minutes is more than enough.
+You can book this Early Morning Hot Air Balloon Experience by Outback Ballooning.
+You can select between 30 and 60 minutes, but I think 30 minutes is more than enough.

 That morning, I woke up bright and early to go for my first-ever hot air balloon ride.
-The folks from Outback Ballooning picked up on time at 5am while the sky was still dark and we set off into to the middle of the desert.
+The folks from Outback Ballooning picked up on time at 5 am while the sky was still dark and we set off into the middle of the desert.

 At this time I count myself lucky I’m not really scared of height, because we were pretty freakin’ high up… but the view is phenomenal.